Coast & Castles Cycle Tour Newcastle to Berwick

 All year round

 A five centre self-guided cycle tour from Newcastle to Berwick along the Coast of Northern England.
-Includes 5 nights bed and breakfast in en-suite guesthouse accommodation, 4 days cycling, luggage transfers, route guide and maps.
+Includes 5 nights bed and breakfast in guest house or small hotel accommodation, 4 days cycling, bike rental, luggage transfers, route information and daily navigation.
 Emergency back-up is also available if needed.

 START and FINISH NEWCASTLE: Newcastle is on the north-east coast of England.